Sunday, September 16, 2012

 OmniPeek is designed for network and application analysis, multi channel analysis, remote analysis (OmniPeek Remote Assistant).
 There is not a Mac version yet, but OmniPeek version 7 is due to be released at the end of September 2012.

-access points are not broadcasting their SSIDs, the SSID information for those access points are listed with numerical names (since no SSID information is available).
+In OmniPeek, if access points are not broadcasting their SSIDs, the SSID information for those access points are listed with numerical names (since no SSID information is available).

 Users of OmniPeek can enable aggregators to use multiple adapters to capture simultaneously.
 Mixing vendor cards is possible due to their relationships/drivers with wireless card manufacturers.